 Essentials of Literature Review for Undergraduates

 The library is currently developing a self-paced short online literature review course.
-The expected launch date is January 2022.
+The expected launch date is Autumn 2022.

 While you are studying you may have an assignment to write, a report or a project that requires you to do a literature review.

 As you read more academic information you might start to come across literature reviews.
 These are reviews of existing and related literature in an area of research.
 Key purpose of a literature review: